owanturist/react-impulse/README.md

 </tbody>
 </table>

-It looks very alike the very [first Counter implementation](#simple-counter) with `React.useState` only, doesn't it?
-The key difference is that any component with access to the `store` might read or write the state exactly the same as `Counter` does!
+It looks like the [first Counter implementation](#simple-counter) with `React.useState` only, doesn't it?
+A key difference is that any component with access to the `store` might read or write the state the same as `Counter` does!

 <details>